Objective-C Homework Help

 Introduction to Objective-C

 language.
 Apple uses Objective-C as the main programming language for its OS X and iOS operating systems and their respective APIs, Cocoa and Cocoa Touch.
-In this article, we are going to walk you through simple and practical approaches to help you learn Objective-C programming language.
+In this article, we are going to walk you through simple and practical approaches to help you learn the Objective-C programming language.

 - Data hiding

-It also has a foundation framework which provides a large set of features.
+It also has a foundation framework that provides a large set of features.
 We have listed some of them below:

 - An extended list of datatypes including NSArray, NSDictionary, NSSet, and many more